hardwario/website/content/projects/bottle-party-game.en.md

 1. And now, let’s get down to business!
 In the **Dashboard** tab, enter the names of all participants.
 If you haven’t selected the auto-refresh time period in the nodes for each participant, be sure to press **Enter** after each name. 👈

-{{< img src = "https://res.cloudinary.com/lukasfabik/image/upload/v1566149306/projects/bottle-party-game/image8.png" alt = "show dashboard Node-RED / BigClown Playground" >}}
+{{< img src = "https://res.cloudinary.com/lukasfabik/image/upload/v1566149306/projects/bottle-party-game/image8.png" alt = "show dashboard Node-RED / HARDWARIO Playground" >}}

 2. **Who was chosen by fate**?
 And what for?
 It’s only up to you now. 😈 You can, for example: